 The Village operates non-commercially… a True Social Enterprise which equally benefits all its members.
 “Investors” may make initial capital through on-selling allotment time privately on their own accord – and there could be a limited remuneration incentives available to those wanting to create some capital in the initial start-up phase (managed through local PT Bamboo Creative), but overall motivation for co-contributing to the start-up phase comes in the long term benefits of co-operative membership entitlements (as opposed to just buying “short term”/ad hoc stays.
 The long-term management and guardianship of the village area will be entrusted to either a jointly managed Indonesian and Foreign not-for-profit entity or a local Yayasan – which secures the long-term title and running/management of the village.

-Having a Yayasan on the title means that the land will always be used and purposed for the Intentions of that charity, and even if in future generations’ time, one Yayasan board dissolves – the management of that land area will be given to another Yayasan by the government who has the same/similar purposes.
+Having a co-founded Indonesian Yayasan on the land title means that the land will always be used and purposed for the Intentions of that charity, and even if in future generations’ time, one Yayasan board dissolves – the management of that land area will be given to another Yayasan by the government who has the same/similar purposes.
 I want to create such a legacy.
 That is my thinking to ensure the venture does not become “capitalistic”.
-Another option is to use a private company (PT PMA) or set one up ourselves (quite expensive) – one of which I am currently communicating with to secure the land title in the foreign entity (Co-operative named Friends of Freyr in this case).
+Another option is to use a private company (PT PMA) – one of which I am in the process of communicating with and making a proposal to – to secure the land title in a foreign entity name through International Law (Hong Kong).
 These options are currently still being researched and input is welcomed.

 I really believe and want this venture to be “non-commercial” and a true social enterprise in that there are not stake/shareholders involved that are interested in what profit they can derive from our children being “disabled”.
 ALL the benefits; ALL the revenue must go back into the village and to help seed other projects once it is at a self-sustaining stage of development.
 Examples being: Surplus funds enabling a subsidised transport hub; Building amenities such as a Hydrotherapy, training and outreach program expansion so that this model can be shared and help to seed other village communities creating a wider network and possibilities to relocate in future as our needs change.